wjwelchusa/pythonproj5340SU19/readme.md

 4. Using an API is most direct and easiest, but that leaves an intermediary in charge of access.

 ## 7/29-7/30 Activities
 ### Reviewed documentation for additional resources and any missed features regarding the WLAN card, seeking a means to open the scanning to the 5  Ghz range.
-I paid particular attention to this resource: https://doc.lagout.org/security/Packt.Kali.Linux.CTF.Blueprints.Jul.2014.ISBN.1783985984.pdf, which had excellent documentation but did not correct the shortcoming.
+1. I paid particular attention to this resource: https://doc.lagout.org/security/Packt.Kali.Linux.CTF.Blueprints.Jul.2014.ISBN.1783985984.pdf, which had excellent documentation but did not correct the shortcoming.
 Next steps to complete prior to submission:
-1. Integrate scanning and webscraping functions into a single program.
+2. Integrate scanning and webscraping functions into a single program.
-2. Complete report presentation (using Jing).
+3. Complete report presentation.

+## 7/31 - 8/1/2019 Activities
+### Completed project effort.
+Notes and lessons learned are provided here.
+1. Project was delightfully ambitious.
+Required new knowledge for Linux, aircrack-ng, wireless card behavior and API use.
+2. Project initially progressed well as scapy methods were understood and tested.
+3. Project progressed well as API for MAC-mfr mapping was initially tested.
+Wireless card was at time finicky and would stop scanning, leading to erroneous debugging efforts.
+4. Final integration was unsuccessful.
+Intention was to integrate all features into a single Python program.
+However, a bug between urllib2 and scapy module access could not be eliminated, so two step process was used.
+First, scan was completed to identify all MAC's in the area.
+Second, to map the discovered mac's to the mfr's.
+5. At this time, the error in using this API was discovered as it returned same mfr, regardless of API.
+Prior testing should have detected this.
+Another API is available, but time is not available to correct.
+6. Although not fully successful, I enjoyed the project immensely and it greatly stimulated my interest to attempt similar projects.